manaphoenix/IsaacTemplates/README.md

 # Isaac Templates
-A collection of mod templates for The Binding of Isaac: Rebirth (AB+ and Rep)
+A collection of mod templates for The Binding of Isaac: Rebirth Repentance.

-**Each folder is its own mod, they have nothing to do with one another.**
+**Each folder is a mod, they have nothing to do with one another.**

-you can get the latest release of the character template in [here](https://github.com/manaphoenix/IsaacTemplates/releases/tag/latest)
+you can get the latest release of the character template at [here](https://github.com/manaphoenix/IsaacTemplates/releases/tag/latest)

+Once downloaded, unzip the folder.
-once downloaded unzip the file, put it into your mods folder, and open the readme which will guide the rest of the way!
+Place it into the mods folder of your isaac install (check guide for how to get to install location) There is a Guide inside the folder that you can open, opening it will guide you the rest of the way.

 # Notes
-If you notice any bugs REPORT THEM.
-There is an issues tab in the top left you can use, or contact me directly in the Isaac Discord (@Mana).
-I can't fix something I don't know is an issue.
+For Bugs or Suggestions/Requests.
+You can use the issues tab in the top left of this page.
+Remember, bugs not reported are bugs that won't get fixed!
+There is a version number in the top right of your Guide on the index.html page (Intro).
+When posting bugs please provide that number :)

-You cannot mod in Epic version OR if you are using a cracked version.
+You cannot mod unless you have a legitimate Steam copy of the game.

-The same thing goes for additions/changes.
-If there is a feature you want to do with your character that my template doesn't cover, leave it as a suggestion.

-# Testing
-Adding autobuild for jenkins.